epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 Process for uploading files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. A user wishes to upload some supplementary data to SRCP
+1. A user wishes to upload some supplementary data or code to the SRCP
 2. The user connects to their “upload” triage folder using SFTP and uploads the file
-3. They `notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__  of the file name, location (their “upload” triage folder) and a statement that permission has been granted for the data to be used in this research (data) or that the code is from a reputable source (code)
+3. They `notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__  of the file name, location (their “upload” triage folder) and a statement that permission has been granted for the data to be used in this research (data) or that the code is from a reputable source (code).
+Describe why the items are needed for the research.
 4. The Data Manager inspects the file and confirms that it contains appropriate data/code
 5. The Data Manager copies the file from the user’s “upload” triage folder to the user’s project folder and notifies the user
 6. The user uses the file that is now available in their project folder